Eminent Domain Attorneys In North Carolina

 Should You Fight Your North Carolina Eminent Domain Case?

-Although it may be overwhelming to figure out your next steps after receiving an eminent domain notice, you must remember your rights as a property owner and remind yourself that you can fight for them.
+Although figuring out your next steps after receiving an eminent domain notice may be overwhelming, you must remember your rights as a property owner and remind yourself that you can fight for them.

-Condemnation brokers sometimes scare property owners unfamiliar with the process into accepting low-ball offers.
-If you don’t have a lawyer representing you, you risk losing out on fair compensation for your property.
+Land agents sometimes scare property owners unfamiliar with the process into accepting low-ball offers.
+If you don’t have a lawyer representing you, you could risk losing out on fair compensation for your property.

 Common Examples of Eminent Domain Takings in North Carolina

 Eminent domain can be applied in various ways.
 If you’re facing this problem, consulting an eminent domain attorney in North Carolina is crucial.
-Here’s a look at the most common types of cases in the state.
+Here’s a look at the state’s most common types of cases.

 Easements are often a contentious topic in North Carolina.
-These are typically non-possessory rights granted to entities, like utility companies, to use a section of a property owner’s land for a specific purpose.
+These are typically rights granted to entities, like utility companies, to use a section of a property owner’s land for a specific purpose–such as to build a transmission line or pipeline.

 For instance, a utility company may gain the right to erect utility poles, install power lines, or even create access roads on your land.
 Instead of buying the whole property, they get an “easement,” which lets them use just a part of it.